Learner analytics student FAQs

 How does it work?

-During the pilot, the data will be analysed throughout the year using a web application called StREAM.
+Throughout the academic year, the data will be analysed using a web application called MyEngagement.
 All the data from all the students on a course will be aggregated into a 'typical' engagement level.
 Your data will then be compared to this 'typical' engagement level.
 The more you use the systems (detailed under 'What do you track') the higher your engagement score.

 How will this help me?